scannotation/Chemining_software/README.md

 ## Tutorial
-To get started with Chemining, you can view the tutorial [on YouTube](https://youtu.be/fFA_ibtz7Dk) or if you want to navigate through the video using the table of contents:
+To get started with Chemining, you can view the tutorial [on YouTube](https://youtu.be/fFA_ibtz7Dk) or if you want to navigate through the video using the table of contents:\
 \
 ![tutorial_chapters](Chemining-tutorial_homepage.png)
-please download the file ["Chemining-tutorial.zip"](https://github.com/scannotation/Chemining_software/blob/main/Chemining-tutorial.zip) and launch in your web browser the file "Chemining-tutorial_player.html" present in the zip file:\
+please download the file ["Chemining-tutorial.zip"](https://github.com/scannotation/Chemining_software/blob/main/Chemining-tutorial.zip) and launch in your web browser the file "Chemining-tutorial_player.html" present in the zip file.

 ## Help and Technical support
 If you encounter any problems, please contact the developers at this address: scannotation@ehesp.fr